Colorado BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you've never played on BetMGM before, it's easy to get started.
-You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
-Just follow our link and the BetMGM site or app will guide you through the process.
+Looking to use BetMGM to make a bet?
+Signing up is simple.
+Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
+Then follow our link, and the BetMGM site or app will walk you through the sign-up process.

-If you're wanting to put money on a game matchup today but want some help getting started, here's a quick primer.
-Betting the moneyline, spread, and over/under are some of the most common ways to place bets.
-A moneyline bet means that you think one of the teams will win the game.
-Pretty simple, right?
-If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.
+Have the desire to wager on one of today's games but aren't quite sure where to begin?
+We're here to assist you.
+Betting the moneyline, spread, and over/under are three of the most common ways to place bets.
+A moneyline bet means that you think one of the teams will win the contest.
+Pretty simple.
+If you bet $10 with -110 odds and your team emerges with the victory, you'd get back $19.

-While it can be a bit more complicated, betting against the spread can provide a better payout or better chance to win in certain circumstances.
-If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the wager.
+While it can be a little more complicated, betting against the spread can offer a bigger payout in certain situations.
+If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the wager.

-Seeking an easier way to bet on a game?
+Looking for an easier way to bet on a game?
 Try wagering on the over/under (or point total).
-Simply pick whether you believe the combined score of both teams at the end of the game will be higher or lower than the set "total."
+Simply pick whether you think the combined score of both teams at the conclusion of the contest will be higher or lower than the over/under.
 That's all there is to it.
+If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set point total.

 Games in Colorado Today